 Employee on-boarding done right accelerates engagement and productivity.
 When employees on-board poorly, they are slow to adapt, leading to slower performance levels and a negative impact on employee engagement.
 Challenging starts to a new job are disruptive and overwhelming for everyone involved.

 This article builds foundations and clear expectations for defining an employee onboarding experience good for new employees, their co-workers, the company, and customers.

 The Purpose of Onboarding

 Employee on-boarding helps new employees understand how to behave within their new organization, team, and role.
 Effective onboarding establishes clear operational and behavioral expectations that guide and protect all employees.

 We look at organizational onboarding through four different phases:

 Each phase has different sets of opportunities and functions necessary to help new employees build the skills, perspectives, and abilities needed to do their job.
-Doing so in a structured manner sets expectations and helps get new hires productive quick.
-We'll start by looking at the Day One Onboarding.
+Doing so in a structured manner sets expectations and helps get new hires productive quickly.
+We'll start by looking at the Day One On-boarding.

 Where do I log on?
 What should I wear?
 Where do I park?
 What do I need to bring?
 Who should I ask?
 All new employees experience some level of anxiety when starting a new job.
-Impactful day one onboarding clarifies expectations and paths to support a new employee journey through their first day.
+Impactful day one on-boarding clarifies expectations and paths to support a new employee as they begin their journey.